splunk/addonfactory-ucc-generator/docs/quickstart.md

 produce 100% UCC compatible add-on, but we are going to work on future improvements for the script itself.

+> Note: `import-from-aob` command does not support Windows as of now.

 The import functionality is based on the [ucc_migration_test](https://github.com/tmartin14/ucc_migration_test) bash script.